 Yes!
 You can send chocolate and other foods domestically in the post, as long as it’s not perishable.
 That means it’s not fresh or won’t spoil for a long time.

-So as long as you don’t need to keep your chocolate refrigerated and it has a long shelf life (generally 6 months or longer), you can ship them to your loved ones this Valentine's Day!
+So as long as you don’t need to keep your chocolate refrigerated and it has a long shelf life (generally 6 months or longer), you can ship chocolates to friends or customers!

 Cheapest Way to Send Chocolate by Post